-Before developing a fully functional front-end part of the product we were tasked to build a Proof-of-Concept utilizing Rappid.
+Before developing a fully functional front-end part of the product, we were tasked to build a Proof-of-Concept utilizing Rappid (JointJS+).

-In order to be able to serve more clients quickly, the Client needed a new, more intuitive module for the interface where the users could design workflows on their own, interactively and graphically.
+In order to be able to serve more patients quickly, the client needed a new, more intuitive module for the interface where the users could design workflows on their own, interactively, and graphically.

-While trying to develop such a solution, the Client came across the Rappid framework (coincidentally no association with RapidSOS), but having no in-house experience with said technology, they looked for a tech partner who would be proficient at it.
+While trying to develop such a solution, the client came across the Rappid framework (from 2022 known as JointJS+), but having no in-house experience with said technology, they looked for a tech partner who would be proficient at it.

-The solution worked and was eventually implemented by the creators of Rappid and included in its next version.
-As the module we created solved the problem presented to us by RapidSOS and there was no further need to customize the process for each user.
+The solution worked and was eventually implemented by the creators of Rappid (JointJS+) and included in its next version.
+The module we created solved the problem presented to us by RapidSOS and there was no further need to customize the process for each user.

 In April 2018, RapidSOS teamed up with Uber to pilot an in-app 911 feature with emergency authorities in multiple cities.
 The feature helps participating 911 centers better locate mobile 911 callers and provides valuable safety and security for Uber users.